-It is not possible to physically remove pimples or heal them overnight.
-However, home care can reduce swelling and pain, making pimples less noticeable.
+It is not possible to physically remove pimples or get rid of pimples overnight.
+However, home care tips can help reduce swelling and pain and make pimples less noticeable.

 It is not possible to remove pimples overnight.
 Treatments for pimples and acne take time to work.
 Individual pimples may take a few days or a few weeks to completely heal.

 The amount of time it takes for a blemish to go away can depend on how large or severe it is, and how a person treats it.
 For example, picking or popping the pimple may increase healing times.

 Careful treatment at home can reduce swelling and pain.

 To treat a new pimple at home, the American Academy of Dermatology (AAD) recommend:

 - Gently washing the skin and patting dry with a clean towel.

 - Wrapping ice cubes in a cloth and applying to the pimple for 5–10 minutes.